rakheshster/karabiner-rdp/README.md

+This is forked from [varp/karabiner-rdp](https://github.com/varp/karabiner-rdp) to add support for Citrix Viewer.

 # Mac OSX shortcuts to PC in Remote Desktop sessions

 Translate MAC OS X shortcuts to PC equivalent during remote sessions.
 The